status-im/nim-json-rpc/README.md

 `clientType`: This is the type you want to pass to your generated calls.
 Usually this would be a transport specific descendant from `RpcClient`.

 `path`: The path to the Nim module that contains the RPC header signatures.

+#### Variants of createRpcSigs
+  - `createRpcSigsFromString`, generate rpc wrapper from string instead load it from file.
+  - `createSingleRpcSig`, generate rpc wrapper from single Nim proc signature, with alias. e.g. calling same rpc method using different return type.
+  - `createRpcSigsFromNim`, generate rpc wrapper from a list Nim proc signature, without loading any file.

 #### Example